 Although we see this as a scholarly endeavor, our aim is to create an event and publication which will be easily accessible and understood by a greater community of designers and non-academics.

-CONFIRMED SPEAKERS: Catie Newell; Onur Yuce Gun; Joyce Hwang; Mitchell Joachim; Shelby Doyle; Matias Del Campo; Rashida Ng; Laia Mogas-Soldevila; Tim Rusterholz; Audrey Yen An; Skylar Tibbits; Ang Li
+CONFIRMED SPEAKERS: Catie Newell; Onur Yuce Gun; Joyce Hwang; Mitchell Joachim; Shelby Doyle; Arash Adel; Rashida Ng; Laia Mogas-Soldevila; Tim Rusterholz; Audrey Yen An; Skylar Tibbits; Ang Li

 EVENT DATES: